 Very friendly and efficient.

-Lots of entertainment and gaming action.
+Lots of gaming action.

 Bonus points for something new.

 Contributing to the renaissance of Downtown Las Vegas is The D, the latest and perhaps greatest incarnation of a Glitter Gulch stalwart that has been pulled into the 21st century with a new look, a new attitude, and a new energy.

 The property started life in 1979 as The Sundance and became the “Luck of the Irish” themed Fitzgerald’s Holiday Inn during the 80s, complete with a kissable blarney stone inside and a giant leprechaun outside.
 Most of that silliness went away in the early Y2Ks along with the Holiday Inn designation and the property became fairly bland and innocuous until its 2012 renovation into The D Las Vegas.

 There is nothing bland about The D. The exterior along the Fremont Street Experience features giant LED screens, a street-facing bar with award-winning flair bartenders, and an interactive video display that reacts to people passing by.
 It’s all motion and action and while a bit frenetic, perhaps, it is certainly more eye catching than the neon rainbow that was there before.

 Inside the main floor casino has been completely revamped to feature modern furnishings, slot machines, and tables all surrounded by a dark grey and red color scheme.
 The aptly named Longbar stretches almost the length of the casino and has video poker and lots of TV screens.
 A high-limit area, sexy dancers in the pits in the evenings, and pop/rock music on the sound system complete the transformation.

 The second floor used to have more casino space and a showroom but that is being replaced by a big new sportsbook, due to open in late 2020.